stateful/vscode-runme/README.md

 # Usage

-After cloning into a repo in VS Code, open any markdown file and notice that instead of opening the markdown file content, in renders a notebook where shell commands are rendered as runnable blocks.
-Please see Runme's [Getting Started guide](https://docs.runme.dev/getting-started) for step-by-step instructions.
+Once you've cloned a repository in VS Code, open any markdown file to observe that instead of displaying its content directly, it renders a Notebook.
+Within this Notebook, shell commands and other code sections are presented as runnable blocks.
+For detailed guidance, refer to Runme's [Getting Started guide](https://docs.runme.dev/getting-started) for step-by-step instructions.

-> If you don't want the runme notebook, you can always right click on the .md file, click `Open With...` and select the text editor.
-To make your choice permanent pick "Configure default editor for...".

 ## Configure Cell Execution